Manitoba Arts Council: Governance

 Today, the Council operates under the terms of The Arts Council Act, which was amended in 2017.
 Remaining at arm’s-length from the Government of Manitoba, it is funded by the Manitoba Sport, Culture and Heritage and reports annually to the Provincial Legislature through the Minister of Sport, Culture and Heritage in its annual report.

 The Manitoba Arts Council consists of 9 board members who are appointed for a term by the Lieutenant-Governor-in-Council.
 The Executive Director is hired by the Council to carry out its policies and oversee operations.

 Manitoba Arts Award of Distinction

-The Manitoba Arts Award of Distinction is a CA$30,000 prize awarded every second year to an artist or arts professional for "artistic excellence and contribution to the development of the arts in Manitoba."
+The Manitoba Arts Award of Distinction is a CA$30,000 prize awarded annually to an artist or arts professional for "artistic excellence and contribution to the development of the arts in Manitoba."

 Recipients are selected by a multidisciplinary panel from nominations submitted by the community.
 The award process is administered and funded by the Council.
-Initially awarded annually, the award is now awarded biennially.

 Prizes in the Arts

-Four $10,000 Prizes in the Arts are awarded every two years, opposite of the Manitoba Arts Award of Distinction, recognizing artists or groups working in Manitoba in four categories:
+Four $10,000 Prizes in the Arts were awarded every two years, opposite of the Manitoba Arts Award of Distinction, recognizing artists or groups working in Manitoba in four categories: